 The danger of erasure

-As time goes on, there are fewer living Holocaust survivors, which means that there are fewer witnesses to the Holocaust’s events.
-Time is of the essence; letting kids hear survivors’ testimonies directly is more impactful than just reading stories from a textbook, and schools should jump on the opportunity to have survivors speak to the kids while they’re still here.
+As time goes on, there are fewer living Holocaust survivors.
+COVID-19 has also contributed to the dwindling number of survivors.
+This means that there are fewer witnesses to the Holocaust’s events.
+Time is of the essence; letting kids hear survivors’ testimonies directly is more impactful than just reading stories, and schools should jump on the opportunity to have survivors speak to the kids while they’re still here.

 Many Holocaust deniers overlook the overwhelming evidence of the Holocaust, and without survivors to contradict them, the tragedy of the Holocaust is in danger of being minimized.
 For example, in Poland, a controversial bill was signed into law in February 2018 that advocates for criminalizing the mention of Poland’s role in the Holocaust, which may eventually erase the Holocaust from Polish history.
 Without mandatory Holocaust education, it would be too easy for the world to forget or even deny what happened.

 The subject of the Holocaust provides the basis for examining simple and complex moral issues.
 For example, in the movie Freedom Writers (which is based on a true story), a high school teacher uses the Holocaust to teach lessons about tolerance to at-risk youth who had been engaged in race wars.
 Teaching children or teenagers about the Holocaust can provide them with concrete examples of the detrimental effects of bullying and racism.
 Additionally, discussing such topics helps students develop their own critical thinking about morality and how they can spread tolerance in the world.
 Today, when anti-Semitism in the US (and in Europe) is on the rise.
 Not to mention, with white supremacist shootings at synagogues in recent years, it is all the more important to teach teenagers about the dangers of anti-Semitism and how to prevent more from occurring.